Superfoods for Naturalicious Hair

-Its no surprise that eating well is the root to great hair health.
-After all, our hair is the second fastest growing organism in the human body after our bone marrow.
-It grows on average around 1 cm per month - amazing right?!
-So its no wonder that nutrient deficiencies can cause hair issues.
-We get a lot of questions about which Superfoods can help improve hair so here we discuss some common issues along with our Sari tips for combating them.
-Listen carefully and you'll be one step closer to having naturalicious hair!
+It's no surprise that eating well is literally the root of great hair health.
+After all, hair is the second fastest growing organ in the human body, topped only by our bone marrow.
+Hair grows on average around 1 cm per month, so it’s no wonder that gaps in nutrition are often accompanied by hair issues.
+Here at Sari Foods we get a lot of questions about which superfoods can best help support healthy hair.
+That’s why we’ve decided to share our favorite nutrition tips for keeping your hair looking absolutely naturalicious.

-The most commonly recommended way to introduce more fatty acids in to your diet is to eat oily fish.
-It's recommended to make sure you have at least 2-3 portions a week of mackerel, sardines, anchovies, herring or salmon.
+The most commonly recommended way to introduce more fatty acids to your diet is by eating oily fish, and at least 2-3 portions a week of mackerel, sardines, anchovies, herring, or salmon are often recommended.

-However, there are other great (plant-based) ways to get more essential fats in to your diet.
-Nuts and seeds (walnuts in particular) are a great way to up the healthy fats needed for naturalicious hair.
-Avocados are also great, as well as coconut, flax oil and olive oil.
-You should aim to eat at least 1 portion of these a day.
+There are other great (plant-based) ways to get more essential fats into your diet, though.
+Nuts and seeds (walnuts in particular) are an excellent way to up the healthy dietary fats that help maintain naturalicious hair.
+Avocados are also great, as well as coconut, flax oil, and olive oil.
+Your hair will thank you when you aim to eat at least 1 portion of these a day.

-Sari Foods Organic Spirulina Powder is also a great way to keep protein levels topped up.
+Sari Foods Organic Spirulina Powder is another great way to keep protein levels topped up.
 It consists of 60-70% protein and contains all the essential amino acids in an easily digestible form.
-Add to your morning smoothies, yoghurt, oatmeal or granola or just mix a teaspoon with lemon water in the afternoon.
+Add to your morning smoothies, yogurt, oatmeal, or granola, or just mix a teaspoon with lemon water in the afternoon and sip!

-Weak hair can also be caused by a deficiency in Vitamin C. One of Vitamin C’s major functions is to help produce and maintain healthy collagen, the connective tissue type found within hair follicles.
-Vitamin C is a strong antioxidant and protects both the cells found within follicles and the cells in nearby blood vessels.
-Sari Foods Organic Vitamin C powder from Acerola Cherries provides 833% of your Vitamin C RDA in one teaspoon (yes you read that right, 833%!) so it can help strengthen weaker hair.
+Another nutrient that helps support strong hair is vitamin C. That’s because one of vitamin C’s major functions is to help produce and maintain healthy collagen, the connective tissue type found in hair follicles.
+Vitamin C is a strong antioxidant, which helps keep both the follicle cells and those nearby blood vessels healthy.
+Foods like kakadu plums, acerola cherries, yellow peppers, and citrus fruits are yummy ways to add vitamin C to your diet.
+And when you want to give your hair some major vitamin C TLC, Sari Foods Organic Vitamin C Powder from Acerola Cherries provides 833% of your Vitamin C RDA in one teaspoon (yes, you read that right, 833%!).

 Slow Growing Hair

-Switch to a organic shampoo and conditioner that gently wash and nourish the hair rather than stripping away its natural oils, anything containing sodium lauryl sulphate (SLS) is to be avoided.
+- Ditch the harsh hair products.
+Switch to an organic shampoo and conditioner that gently washes and nourishes the hair rather than stripping away its natural oils, and avoid any hair products that contain sodium lauryl sulphate (SLS).

-Scalp massage.
-Treat yourself to an indian head massage or spend some extra time when washing your hair to massage your scalp and stimulate the blood flow.
+- Try scalp massage.
+Treat yourself to a relaxing head massage or spend some extra time when washing your hair to massage your scalp and stimulate blood flow.

-Use a hair mask once a week.
-We recommend a home made one so you know exactly whats gone in to it.
-Or try massaging some coconut oil in to the ends, leaving overnight and washing out in the morning for super nourished hair that that smells good enough to eat!
+- Use a hair mask once a week.
+We recommend making your own so you know exactly what’s gone into it.
+You can also try massaging some coconut oil into hair ends, leaving it in overnight, and washing out in the morning for super nourished hair that smells good enough to eat!